StepanTymofiichuk/vocabulary-app-wxpython/README.md

 - **Add Button:** Click to insert new vocabulary into a table.
 ## Logic
 1. User enters db name to add new vocabulary.
-2. User enters a English word.
+2. User enters an English word.
 3. User enters Italian translation.
 4. User clicks Add then new vocabulary will be inserted into a table with 0% studied; sound from <code>sounds/true.wac</code> will play; success message will display; button Add will be disabled.
 5. If one of the fields is empty then sound from <code>sounds/false.wav</code> will play; error message will display.